01

 Executive Summary

 Ciela is a free, local-only desktop application that helps people clean, understand, and take control of their email inbox.
-It connects to Gmail and Outlook via secure OAuth2, scans your mailbox entirely on your own device, classifies emails into twenty-one categories, and gives you the tools to clean years of unwanted email in minutes.
+It connects to Gmail and Outlook via secure OAuth2, and to iCloud, Yahoo, Zoho Mail, AOL, Fastmail, and 30+ other providers via IMAP.
+Scanning happens entirely on your own device, emails are classified into twenty-one categories, and you have the tools to clean years of unwanted email in minutes.

 No cloud.
 No servers.
 No accounts.
 No ads.
 No subscriptions.
 Your email stays yours.